 Management has a credit policy in place and the exposure to credit risk is monitored on an ongoing basis.
-Credit evaluations are performed on all customers requiring credit over a certain amount.
+Credit evaluations are performed on new customers.
 The Group does not require collateral in respect of financial assets.

-At the balance sheet date, there were no significant concentrations of credit risk.
+At the balance sheet date, concentration of credit risk arises in respect of 5 debtors which represents approximately 36% (2008 - 28%) of the Group's receivables.
+The Directors are closely monitoring the Group credit risk exposure to these major customers and are confident in recovering these amounts.
 The maximum exposure to credit risk is represented by the carrying amount of each financial asset in the balance sheet.